Back to blogs

 While Solidity was initially developed for Ethereum, its popularity and versatility have led to its adoption by several other blockchain networks.
 These blockchains support Solidity, allowing developers to write and deploy smart contracts across multiple platforms:

-ZKsync logo and wordmark.
+ZKsync logo

 Arbitrum logo and word mark.